-Traffic Manager provides you with DNS level routing so that your end users are directed to healthy endpoints based on the routing method specified when you created the profile.
+Traffic Manager provides you with DNS (Domain Name System) level routing.
+This service allows your end users to get directed to healthy endpoints based on the routing method of your choosing.
 Traffic View provides Traffic Manager with a view of your user bases (at a DNS resolver granularity level) and their traffic pattern.
 When you enable Traffic View, this information is processed to provide you with actionable insights.

 By using Traffic View, you can:

 - understand where your user bases are located (up to a local DNS resolver level granularity).